SkySecCoder/skyseccoder.github.io/landing.md

 		<header class="major">
 			<h2>Profile</h2>
 		</header>
-		<p>I am pursuing a degree in Master of Science in Information Assurance and Cybersecurity from Northeastern University, Boston, and my GPA is 3.7.
-I am currently working as a teaching assistant for the course Foundation of Information Assurance, here at Northeastern University.
+		<p>I am pursuing a degree in Master of Science in Information Assurance and Cybersecurity from Northeastern University, Boston, and my GPA is 3.66.
+I am currently working as an Information Security Analyst at Brightcove.
 I have completed a Bachelor of Technology in Information Technology from the Vellore Institute of technology, India.
 I have completed three internships during the course of my Bachelors at Clinchpad Technologies, Polaris Consulting and Services ltd.and Hindustan Computers limited.
 I have worked in various positions in these companies that range from software testing to software development.</p>
 	</div>
 </section>